Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area

 These results highlight the potential of deep learning as a valuable tool for short-term operational PWV forecasting at high-altitude observatory sites.
 The ability to produce localized high-resolution forecasts tailored to specific atmospheric conditions is particularly advantageous in environments where global numerical weather models struggle to capture fine-scale moisture variability.

-Future upgrades are suggested to improve our PWV predictions in very short (< 12 hours) and long (> 36 hours) timescales, focusing on several key areas: 1) expand the dataset to include multiple years of historical observations to enhance model generalization and stability; 2) incorporate different variables and datasets that are correlated with PWV, including historical meteorological reanalysis data, satellite data, solar radiation, cloudiness, air pressure, and others that are available in the Chajnantor area; 3) explore different time-resolution forecast scales, for example 10 minutes or 1 hour, and larger forecasting horizons up to 1 week or more; 4) test alternative deep learning architectures such as attention-based models and Temporal Convolutional Networks (TCNs); and 5) assess real-time operational deployment potential in coordination with observatories scheduling systems.
-Considering these upgrades, a prospective plan would be to produce real-time predictions at different forecasting horizons available on a public webpage.

 Although this study is site-specific, the proposed methodology can be generalized to other astronomical observatory locations.
-To do so, it is essential to ensure the availability of high-quality, high-resolution local PWV and meteorological data for model training.
-Furthermore, the input variables and preprocessing steps may need to be adapted to the specific atmospheric characteristics of the new site.
+To do so, high-quality, high-resolution local PWV and meteorological data would be needed for model training.
+Furthermore, the input variables and preprocessing steps may need to be adapted to the specific atmospheric characteristics of each site.
 With sufficient data and careful retraining, the LSTM-based approach demonstrated here can be transferred to different geographic regions and used as a flexible forecasting tool for PWV predictions to support astronomical operations.